aiven/aiven-docs/docs/platform/howto/byoc/assign-project-custom-cloud.md

 4. From the left sidebar, select **Bring your own cloud**.
 5. In the **Bring your own cloud** view, select one of the clouds available on the list.
-6. In the selected cloud\'s page, navigate to the **Available projects** tab and check the available projects and organizational units list for the updates you made.
+6. In the selected cloud's page, navigate to the **Available projects** tab and check the available projects and organizational units list for the updates you made.